Draft:Paleoheritage

 United States

-In the United States there are sites that have natural features (such as La Brea Tar Pits[7] in California and Dinosaur National Monument in Colorado); cultural features (such as Chaco Culture National Historical Park, where petrified wood and fossils were used by ancient civilizations.); scenically important sites (such as the Badlands National Park in South Dakota and Florissant Fossil Beds National Monument in Colorado).
+In the United States there are paleoheritage sites with natural features, such as the La Brea Tar Pits[14] in California and Dinosaur National Monument in Colorado; cultural features, such as Chaco Culture National Historical Park, where petrified wood and fossils were used by ancient civilizations; and scenically significant sites such as Badlands National Park in South Dakota, Florissant Fossil Beds National Monument in Colorado, and John Day Fossil Beds National Monument in Oregon.

 References